xyntechx/Python-Projects/Pet/README.md

 # Pet
-Pet is a Tamagotchi-esque game designed for a Python fundamentals crash course!
+Pet is a vanilla Python game inspired by Tamagotchi!

 ## 🔨 Usage
 ```bash